Connect with others who understand.

 The normal mean pulmonary artery pressure (mPAP) for pulmonary hypertension (PH) is between 11 and 20 mm Hg.
 An mPAP greater than 20 mm Hg indicates PH.

-This AI-generated response comes from myPHteam and other selected sources.
-It is not a substitute for medical advice.
+AI-generated responses are not a substitute for medical advice.
+These services are not intended to diagnose, treat, or cure any condition or disease.
 Always ask your doctor about specific health concerns.

 Understanding Pulmonary Arterial Pressure: mPAP, PCWP, and How They Impact Treatment | myPHteam